geofrenzy/cordova-plugin-fencing-agent/README.md

 //This is a configuration object that tells the Fencing Agent what requirements to look for, and the area that it should look var profile = new FencingAgentProfile({
         "geodomain": "smartcity.geofrenzy.place",//Should look for the "smartcity.geofrenzy.place."
 Geodomain® (this will be explained in depth later)
-        "range": 20//Should look for 20 miles around })
+        "range": 20//Should look for fences within 20 kilometers away })
-//This creates the FencingAgent using that configuration object, but the FA is not running yet. var fa = new FencingAgent(fencingAgentProfile);
+//This creates the FencingAgent using that configuration object, but the FA is not running yet. var fa = new FencingAgent(profile);

 //Before we start the FA, we want to register delegates to respond to its messages.
 These can also be added after the FA has started. var delegate = new FencingAgentDelegate(